Folsom Boulevard: La Riviera/Rosemont/Rancho Cordova

 Folsom Boulevard continues its northeasterly direction through La Riviera and Rosemont, passing under US 50 for the second time.
 As it reaches the intersection of Bradshaw Road, Folsom Boulevard enters the city of Rancho Cordova.
 It then intersects other major intersections, including Mather Field Road, Coloma Road and Zinfandel Drive.
 Folsom Boulevard passes under US 50 for the third time, intersecting Sunrise Boulevard (County Route E2).
 It begins to closely parallel US 50 until it intersects Hazel Avenue, leaving Rancho Cordova en route to the city of Folsom.

 Folsom

 As Folsom Boulevard reaches Folsom, it meets up with US 50 for a fourth and final time at an interchange.
 While US 50 continues east towards South Lake Tahoe, Folsom Boulevard turns north towards historic downtown Folsom.
-It then crosses the American River, ending at the intersection of Greenback Lane.
-The road itself continues north as Folsom-Auburn Road.
+It then crosses the American River, and at the intersection of Greenback Lane, ends and turns into Folsom-Auburn Road.